mobilizer/magento-deployscripts/README.md

 This is a collection of scripts used to build/package, deploy and install Magento projects.

 *Import note:*
+This is a fork adding support to load database systemstorage via SSH.
 Never use the master branch in your build jobs.
 Instead clone a specific tag:
 ```
 git clone -b v1.0.0 https://github.com/AOEpeople/magento-deployscripts.git